 The native American tribe that was dominant in Cape Cod was the Nauset people, also referred to as the Cape Cod Indians.
 They lived east of the Bass River, while the western lands were occupied by their closely related neighbors, the Wampanoag.

-Despite them being a very distinct tribe, they were often subject to the Wampanoag.
+Despite them being a very distinct tribe, they were often subject to the Wampanoag, the People of the First Light.
 They shared numerous similar aspects of culture, agricultural practices, and a common tongue which was the Massachusetts language.